grifart/tables/README.md

 #### Expressions

 Expressions are an abstraction over database expressions.
-All table columns are expressions and as you've seen, the generated `ArticlesTable` exposes each of them via an aptly named method.
+All table columns are expressions and as you've seen, the generated `ArticlesTable` exposes each of them via an aptly named property.

 You can also create custom expressions that map to various database functions and operations.
 You just need to implement the `Expression` interface which requires you to specify the SQL representation of the expression, and also its type (used for formatting values in conditions):